 anthropic- used for Claude API integration

-Train a Custom Wake Word
+Step 2: Design a Custom Wake Phrase

-- Navigate to the Porcupine page
+- Navigate to the Porcupine page.

 - Click "Train", select the target platform, and download the

-.ppnmodel file
+.ppnmodel file.

 import pvporcupine